You’d call it lost but that’s such an ugly word. Lost. What you are, where you are.

 Two flats, one spare.
 You shut the trunk.

-You’re certain you saw no such warning at the other end of the road.
+No such warning stood at the other end of the road.

 What the hell.
 You’ve been on a detour that ended without beginning.
 Now you’ve reached an entrance only visible upon exit.
 And last but in no way least, you’re traveling with your dead father.
 Is his visit the cause of all this weirdness, or a symptom of it?

-He arrives beside you, reads the sign aloud, grunts.
+He shuffles beside you, reads the sign aloud, grunts.
 “Well that’s a silly stupid place to say so.”

 “I don’t know what’s happening tonight.”

 “You’ll figure it out.”
-His feet shuffle into the darkness downhill.
+His feet shuffle into the darkness.

-And you’re back in grade school, writhing on your bed in homework misery, tortured by long division.
+And you’re a child again, writhing on your bed in homework misery, tortured by long division.

 “You’ll figure it out.
 Show me where you got stuck.”
-He sits you at his desk that no one else is allowed to use, keeps you company while you do everything but the last problem.
+He sits you at his desk that no one is allowed to use, keeps you company while you manage every problem but the last one.
 “Forget that one, it’s stupid.
 Tell your teacher I said so.”

 A car door slams.
 Something rustles the branches overhead.

 You choke on a sob.
 You never have them yet there one was – a pleasant memory of your father.
 Modest as can be.
-No way does it balance the others.
-All those miserable times.
+No way does it balance all those miserable times.

-Unlikely that, over so many years, only one good time occurred with your father.
+Unlikely that only one good time occurred with your father.
 Yet, this modest memory aside, you only remember bad times.
 Why is that?

 A car door scrapes.
-His feet shuffle into view and he orders you, “Wait in the car.
+Your father’s feet shuffle into view and he orders you, “Wait in the car.
 I’ll go for help.”

 “No!
 You can’t.”

 “Of course I can.”
-His voice is thick.
-You’ve insulted him.
+His voice is thick with insult.
 He thinks you doubt his ability to trek down the hill.

 Actually, you’re thinking that since he doesn’t exist, when he leaves your side, the illusion of him ends.
 That could mean a long long wait for help.